RedTeamSubnet/RedTeam/docs/template/response_quality_ranker.md

 ## Response Quality Ranker Submission Guide

 Example code for the Response Quality Ranker Submission can be found in the `redteam_core/miner/commits/response_quality_ranker` directory.

+Download model [snorkelai/instruction-response-quality](https://huggingface.co/snorkelai/instruction-response-quality) place it in the `redteam_core/miner/commits/response_quality_ranker` directory and rename to `models`.  **Remember to include all model files, as miner is prevented from connecting to the internet.**

 Follow the steps below to build, tag, push, and update the active commit:

 ### 1. Navigate to the Response Quality Ranker Commit Directory
 ```bash